j9liu/hw02-raymarching-sdfs/README.md

 ![](ic4.png)

 For the chocolate-vanilla marble ice cream, the perturbed FBM was used to produce a pattern that was added on to the base color.
-However, the additive lighting meant that the bae would always appear as vanilla, instead of chocolate.
+However, the additive lighting meant that the base would always appear as vanilla, instead of chocolate.

 ![](ic5.png)